WebAssembly/component-model/design/mvp/Explainer.md

 name, canonical lifting and lowering map each case to an `i32` value starting at `0`.

+##### Numeric types

+While core numeric types are defined in terms of sets of bit-patterns and operations that interpret the bits in various ways, component-level numeric types are defined in terms of sets of values.
+This allows the values to be translated between source languages and protocols that use different value representations.

+Core integer types are just bit-patterns that don't distinguish between signed and unsigned, while component-level integer types are sets of integers that either include negative values or don't.
+Core floating-point types have many distinct NaN bit-patterns, while component-level floating-point types have only a single NaN value.
+And boolean values in core wasm are usually represented as `i32`s where operations interpret all-zeros as `false`, while at the component-level there is a `bool` type with `true` and `false` values.

+##### Container types

+The `record`, `variant`, and `list` types allow for grouping, categorizing, and sequencing contained values.

+##### Handle types

 The `own` and `borrow` value types are both *handle types*.
 Handles logically contain the opaque address of a resource and avoid copying the resource when passed across component boundaries.
 By way of metaphor to operating systems,